publicising your article

 To find out more about Kudos and our plans please contact Dr Jonathan Agbenyega, Business Development Manager, IUCr (firstname.lastname@example.org).

-From 2014, IUCr Journals will publish press releases and commentaries online (after embargoes have been lifted) for a selection of key articles in order to explain developments in crystallography and to leverage key research findings across related disciplines.
+Articles submitted to IUCr Journals should not be discussed with the media until the publication date.
+IUCr Journals publish press releases and commentaries online (after embargoes have been lifted) for a selection of key articles in order to explain developments in crystallography and to leverage key research findings across related disciplines.